Blue light – a major part of the spectrum of light coming from video screen – is a hot topic these days among ophthalmologists and optometrists.

 - Take regular breaks using the “20-20-20” rule: every 20 minutes, shift your eyes to look at an object at least 20 feet away for at least 20 seconds.

-- When your eyes feel dry, use artificial tears to refresh them.
+- When your eyes feel dry, there are a number of natural remedies for dry eyes you can use to refresh them.

 - Adjust your room lighting and try increasing the contrast on your screen to reduce eyestrain.